freebasic/fbc/FreeBASIC/readme.txt

     - If having a working X11 installation is enough to run FreeBASIC gfx programs, it may be not enough to compile them; you may need to install the X11 development libraries from your Linux packages repository.

+    - Unicode wide-strings (WSTRING's) with non-ascii character sets can only be displayed in console if the locale is set to an UTF-8 version - most modern distros come with support that.

   o DOS version: